webdriverio/webdriverio/website/docs/api/Protocols.md

 title: Communication Protocols
 ---

-WebdriverIO is an automation framework that relies on various of protocols to control a remote agent, e.g. a browser, mobile device or television.
+WebdriverIO (WDIO) is an automation framework that relies on various internal protocols to control a remote agent, for e.g. a browser, mobile device or television.
 Based on the remote device different protocols come into play.
-These commands are assigned to the [Browser](/docs/api/browser) or [Element](/docs/api/element) Object depending on the session information by the remote server (e.g. browser driver) automatically.
+These commands are assigned to the [Browser](/docs/api/browser) or [Element](/docs/api/element) Object depending on the session information by the remote agent's server (e.g. browser driver) automatically.

-Internally WebdriverIO uses protocol commands for almost all interactions with the remote agent.
-However additional commands assigned to the [Browser](/docs/api/browser) or [Element](/docs/api/element) Object simplify the usage of WebdriverIO, e.g. getting the text of an element using protocol commands would look like this:
+Internally WDIO uses protocol commands for almost all interactions with the remote agent.
+However additional WDIO commands assigned to the [Browser](/docs/api/browser) or [Element](/docs/api/element) Object simplify the usage of WDIO, e.g. getting the text of an element using communication protocol commands would look like this:

 ```js
 const searchInput = await browser.findElement('css selector', '#lst-ib')
 await client.getElementText(searchInput['element-6066-11e4-a52e-4f735466cecf'])
 ```

-Using the convenient commands of the [Browser](/docs/api/browser) or [Element](/docs/api/element) Object this can be reduced to:
+Instead, using WDIO commands this can be reduced to:

 ```js
 $('#lst-ib').getText()